 Decorating your classroom with student’s work is a great confidence booster and gives the room a welcoming atmosphere.
 Painting is a fun way for children to be creative and develop motor skills.

 - Coffee Filter Pumpkins: using watercolors or watered down tempera paint, students can either paint the coffee filter with a traditional or sponge brush OR use a circular sponge dipped in orange paint.
 When dry, they can add a stem and they will be ready to hang in the classroom.
+You can get a pack of 200 coffee filters here!

 - Free Painted Pumpkins: show your students pictures of various pumpkins, noting that not all pumpkins are the same.
 Some may be tall, short, big or small.
 Provide them with plain white paper and allow them to paint their own version of a pumpkin.
 This has always been one of my favorite projects because no two pumpkins come out alike!